stfc/PSyclone/doc/developer_guide/APIs.rst

-then a potential halo exchange for field `f1` is now required before the ``setval_c`` kernel and the halo exchange before the ``testkern_code`` kernel is not required (as it is covered by the first halo exchange.
+then a potential halo exchange for field `f1` is now required before the ``setval_c`` kernel and the halo exchange before the ``testkern_code`` kernel is not required (as it is covered by the first halo exchange).

-After such a transformation is applied then halo exchanges are managed by checking whether 1) any fields in the modified kernel now require a halo exchange before the kernel and adding any if so and 2) any existing halo exchanges after the loop that were required due to fields being modified in the loop are then checked to see if they are still required and are removed if not.
+After such a transformation is applied then halo exchanges are managed by checking whether 1) any fields in the modified kernel now require a halo exchange before the kernel and adding them if so and 2) any existing halo exchanges after the loop that were required due to fields being modified in the loop are then checked and are removed if not.
 Performing these 2 steps maintains halo exchange correctness and continues to minimise the number of required halo exchanges.

 Note, the actual halo exchange extents (their depths) are computed dynamically so are not a concern at this point.